dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/node-selection.md

 title: "Node selection"
 description: "Learn how to select and exclude resources in dbt."
 sidebar_label: "About node selection"
-id: node-selection
 ---

-dbt's resource selection process is consistent across commands but can feel counterintuitive in certain cases.
-To clarify this, let's outline the steps dbt follows when selecting resources.
+This page outlines the steps dbt follows when selecting resources.
 To understand dbt resource selection:

-- Think of selection and exclusion as two filtering steps applied sequentially.
+- Think of `--select` and `--exclude` as two filtering steps applied sequentially.
 - Recognize that the type of command determines the final resources executed.
 - Understand that edge cases like `dbt test` or `source:` aren't exceptions but logical outcomes of this schematic.

-### Initial resource selection
+### Resource selection

 dbt selects any resource that matches one or more `--models` or `--select` criteria in the order of: